cordialgerm/foe_foundry/data/5e_canonical/shield_guardian.md

 ###### Reactions

 ***Shield***.
-When a creature makes an attack against the wearer of the guardian's amulet, the guardian grants a +2 bonus to the wearer's AC if the guardian is within 5 feet of the wearer.
+When a creature makes an attack against the wearer of the guardian's amulet, the guardian grants a +2 bonus to the wearer's AC if the guardian is within 5 feet of the wearer.</statblock>